Top 15 Guitar Campfire Songs People ALWAYS Love (Easy To Learn Too)

 4. "Hey Jude" by The Beatles

-We don't think any campfire sing-along would be complete without this classic from Paul, John and the lads.
-If you've been playing guitar for a while, it won't have escaped your attention that contrary to what most people think; even the simplest sounding Beatles song can make a beginner come out in a cold sweat.
+We don’t think any campfire sing-along would be complete without the classic Hey Jude from Paul, John and the lads.
+If you’ve been playing the guitar for a while, it won’t have escaped your attention contrary to what most people think; even the most straightforward Beatles song can make a beginner come out in a cold sweat.

-So, if you're looking for an easy (ish) Beatles song to play on the guitar, Hey Jude is perfect to whip it out at parties, BBQ's, campfire gatherings, the whole caboodle.
+So, if you’re looking for an easy (ish) Beatles song to play on the guitar, Hey Jude is perfect for whipping out at parties, BBQs, campfire gatherings, the whole caboodle.

-Hey Jude is a song I often teach guitar pupils who want to improve their barre chords, because it contains two.
-You can use the E-Shape F Major barre chord, and the A-Shape Eb Major barre chord in this song.
-In a pinch you could also get away with using a power chord shape to sub in for the barre chords.
+Hey Jude is a song I often teach guitar pupils who want to improve their barre chords because it contains two.
+In this song, you can use the E-Shape F Major barre chord and the A-Shape Eb Major barre chord.
+You could also get away with using a power chord shape to sub in for the barre chords in a pinch.

 5. "Hotel California" by The Eagles